learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

-# Dealing with Null Values
+# Dealing with Missing Data - Lab

-### Introduction
+## Introduction

 In this lab, we'll work through strategies for data cleaning and dealing with null values (NaNs).

-### Objectives
+## Objectives
-* Detect null values in our dataset
+* Detect missing data in Pandas using .describe(), .summary(), .isnull and .notnull
-* Deal with null values by dropping rows
-* Deal with null values by using mean/median values as a placeholder
-* Examine strategies for detecting null values encoded with a placeholder
+* Replace/drop missing data in Pandas using .fillna and .dropna

-### Dataset
+## Dataset

 In this lab, we'll continue working with the _Titanic Survivors_ dataset, which can be found in `titanic.csv`.